“Criminal groups are migrating from physical to virtual crimes because it is a better, more lucrative and less risky business.”

 “The cost-benefit ratio of virtual crimes is much higher than car theft, bank robberies or the theft of truck cargoes.”

-All of which is kind of ironic given that one of the most frequent arguments for replacing cash with digital money alternatives is to help reduce crime, rather than making it easier and a lot more lucrative.
+All of which is deeply ironic given that one of the most frequent arguments for replacing cash with digital money alternatives is to help reduce crime, rather than making it easier and a lot more lucrative.

-There is one advantage to Brazil’s digital crime wave, however: it allows banks, tech firms and the central bank to tweak and refine the security features of their digital wallets.
+There is one advantage to Brazil’s digital crime wave, however: it provides an open air laboratory for banks, tech firms and the central bank to tweak and refine the security features of their digital wallets.
 Brazil is the first country where Google has trialled the so-called thief mode on its android phones, which blocks a phone’s screen if the operating system detects that it has been abruptly ripped out of the owner’s hand.
 Also, Brazil’s Lula government recently launched a “safe phone” app to block any device and banking apps in the event of theft, thus limiting potential losses for the victims and reducing the incentive for criminals.

 That is the goal at least.
-But are these merely teething problems that need ironing out by creating better security protocols?
+But are these merely teething problems that will be gradually ironed out through the creation of better security protocols?
 Or will today’s cyber-criminal masterminds continue to stay one step ahead of the digital curve as digital wallets gain traction around the world — not just for payments, but also identity verification and access control?

 QR code scams have become so ubiquitous — offering cyber criminals rich opportunities to steal people’s identities or hack into their bank accounts and make off with their money — that the US Federal Trade Commission recently issued a consumer alert about the dangers of the technology.